innolitics/rdm/rdm/base/software_plan.md

 **Input:** Feature and problem fix change requests

 To organize and prioritize the development work, change requests are assigned to GitHub milestones.
-Change requests that have not yet been assigned to a GitHub milestone have not yet been approved, and should not be worked on (approval is explicitly required by the IEC62304 standard){% if system.auditor_notes %} [62304:8.2.1, 6.2.4]{% endif %}.
+Change requests that have not yet been assigned to a GitHub milestone have not yet been approved, and should not be worked on{% if system.auditor_notes %} [62304:8.2.1, 6.2.4]{% endif %}.

 Once a change request is assigned to a milestone, it has been "approved" and may be worked on by a developer.
 The project lead will then assign developers to change requests to divide up the work.
 Software developers may also assign themselves to change requests, so long as it is not assigned to another developer and they don't have other outstanding tickets they can work on.

 The project lead should coordinate with the business owner regarding which change requests to include in a release.
 When planning a release:

 - Consider outstanding problem reports{% if system.auditor_notes %} [62304:9.4]{% endif %}.
 - Look through historical problem reports and attempt to identify any adverse trends.
-For example, look to identify certain software items that are failing consistently or have similar causes.
-If any trends can be identified, be sure the change requests reverse these trends{% if system.auditor_notes %} [62304:9.6 and 14971:9]{% endif %}.
+For example, some software items may have many problem reports associated with them{% if system.auditor_notes %} [62304:9.6 and 14971:9]{% endif %}.
-- Review the `risk.yml` file and verify that change requests for risk control measures have been implemented{% if system.auditor_notes %} [62304:7.3.1 and 7.2.2.c]{% endif %}.
+- Review {{ system.risk_matrix_location }} for risk control measures that have not been implemented{% if system.auditor_notes %} [62304:7.3.1 and 7.2.2.c]{% endif %}.
-- Review the SOUP items listed in `soup.yml` for SOUP which has become obsolete, SOUP which should be upgraded, and also review the published anomalies lists as appropriate{% if system.auditor_notes %} [62304:6.1.f]{% endif %}.
-See the appendices for additional details.
+- Review `soup.yml`.
+Look for SOUP which has become obsolete, SOUP which should be upgraded, and for known anomalies in published anomalies lists as appropriate{% if system.auditor_notes %} [62304:6.1.f]{% endif %}.
+See [the appendices](#SOUP) for additional details.

 Create change requests as appropriate.

 **Output:** The set of change requests which should be implemented for the next release